The audit trail can either be inspected from the ToolBox, or from the ATL tab of the Config Window.

 The advantage of the Config window is that an Audit Log Statistics is available for the selected Audit database:

-Activating the Select and view log button opens the Audit Trail Log as illustrated below.
+Activating the View Audit log button opens the Audit Log Management as illustrated below.

 Each relevant event generates one or more entries in the Audit log.
 For instance, when the VOI statistics are saved the system saves the VOI definitions also and logs this action.
 Similar, the transformation is saved when matched image is saved.
 The details of a log entry can be seen by double-clicking.
 The example below illustrates the entry of a data set which was created by setting all pixel values below zero by zero.